Mesothelioma Talcum Baby Powder Lawsuits

 Who Qualifies for Talcum Baby Powder Lawsuits?

 If you have mesothelioma but aren’t sure how you got exposed to asbestos, consider any past talcum powder exposure.
-Anyone who regularly used talc-based hygiene products for years, or worked in an industry handling or mining talc, could be at risk for asbestos exposure.
+Anyone who regularly used talc-based hygiene products or worked in an industry handling or mining talc could be at risk for asbestos exposure.

 Notable Baby Powder Lawsuits Involving Mesothelioma